uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 Then glue the rare-earth magnets to the corners of the top piece setting them inside by 1.5mm each way checking the polarities are correct.
 <figure markdown>
 ![](assets/rare_earth.jpg){width="400"}
-<figcaption>Gluing the rare-earth magnets</figcaption>
+<figcaption>Gluing the rare-earth magnets.
+Poor glue job but not noticable from the top.</figcaption>
 </figure>
 Leave to set.

-## Future ideas
+## Future work

 In the wild it A button to update the radio at a convenient time.
-Made the led stay on while the pi is on.
+Round the edges so they are not a hazzard.

 ## Mistakes
 Here's a few of the mistakes we made in building the player.

-### We broke a tab doing a test assembly
-We're still annoyed about that (see above).

 ### Stealing the Speaker Bonnet's I2S pin to use as a station switch
 We were wondering why audio was working without the extension but not when it was running.